 3. Get up Early

-If you are going to somewhere super touristy (and you should because there’s a reason all the main Bangkok sights are on your must-see list), go early – everyone else is sleeping off the after effects of those 200 baht buckets of booze!
+If you are going to somewhere super touristy (and you should because there’s a reason all the main Bangkok sights are on your must-see list), go early – everyone else is sleeping off the after-effects of those 200 baht buckets of booze!
 (NB: you’ll find some off the beaten track suggestions of where to drink that further down in the Nightlife section)

 4. Find Somewhere to Chill

-Anywhere in Asia can feel a bit full on if you’re out pounding the pavements day in, day out.
+Anywhere in Asia can feel a bit full-on if you’re out pounding the pavements day in, day out.
 And if you’re not going to come away from your first time in Bangkok, needing a holiday or swearing never to return, you’ll need to take a break sometimes.

 Sit by the pool in your hotel sometimes – it’s not a crime (it’s where you’ll find me most morning until Bangkok wakes up!),

 If you want to combine chilling out with sightseeing, visit Lumphini Park which, once you get away from the traffic that rings it is a proper escape in Bangkok or go and see an exhibition at the Bangkok Art and Culture Centre opposite MBK.
 The silence makes a welcome change.
+This is also a place to pick up the incredible ice cream creations of Icedea – see them in our guide to unusual things to do in Bangkok.

-There’s also park just outside the, sometimes insanely busy, Chatuchak Market that you can escape to when inside it gets too hot and sticky.
+There’s also a park just outside the, sometimes insanely busy, Chatuchak Market that you can escape to when inside it gets too hot and sticky.

 You can also take time out over a meal.
-Book brunch at The Gardens of Dinsor Palace and you’ll get to watch swans float around while you eat and while I’m not one for coffee, there are heaps of cafes dotted around the backstreets around Siam – just don’t choose one of the Instagram must-dos (like the Floral Cafe at Napasorn (an amazing flower-filled space hidden about the flower market) or KarmaKamet which is famous for its huge candy floss) and you’ll find peace.
+Book The Gardens of Dinsor Palace and you’ll get to watch swans float around while you eat and while I’m not one for coffee, there are heaps of cafes dotted around the backstreets around Siam – just don’t choose one of the Instagram must-dos (like the Floral Cafe at Napasorn (an amazing flower-filled space hidden about the flower market) or KarmaKamet which is famous for its huge candy floss) and you’ll find peace.

 5. It’s Okay to Have a McDonalds, or Drink in the Irish pub and Hope it all Goes Away